Find your first ads

 This article goes over the different ways that you can check whether your ads are running.

-By performing searches that trigger your ad, you'll accumulate impressions without clicks, which can lower your clickthrough rate and prevent your ad from appearing as often as it should.
+We recommend using the Ad Preview and Diagnosis tool instead of searching for your ad on Google.com.
+By performing searches on Google.com that trigger your ad, you'll accumulate impressions without clicks, which can lower your click-through rate and prevent your ad from appearing as often as it should.
 Also, if you repeatedly look for your own ad using Google search but never click on it, you might stop seeing it entirely.
 That's because Google's system stops showing you ads that it thinks you aren't interested in.

 There are many things that determine when and where your ad appears.
 Here are some of the main ones:

-Targeting: Your ad will typically show only to people you've targeted, generally meaning people who are searching for your keywords in the language and location you've selected.
+- Targeting.
+Your ad will typically show only to people you've targeted, generally meaning people who are searching for your keywords in the language and location you've selected.
 If you're trying to find your ad, you may not see it if your settings are different from the ones that you're targeting.
 For example, if you're searching from a computer in Edinburgh but your ad targets London, your ad won't appear in your search.
-By using the Ad Preview and Diagnosis tool, however, you can choose any location targeting settings to successfully preview your ad.
+To successfully preview your ad using any location targeting settings, use the Ad Preview and Diagnosis tool.

-Ad position: If your ad rank isn't high enough, your ad might not appear on the first page of Google search results.
-Your ad rank is determined by the quality of your ad and the maximum cost-per-click bid that you've set, among others factors.
-Google doesn't show the same ads on each page, so your ad may appear on the second or third or subsequent page.
+- Ad position.
+If your ad rank isn't high enough, your ad might not appear on the first page of Google search results.
+Your ad rank is determined by the quality of your ad (your 'Quality Score') and the maximum cost-per-click bid you've set.
+Google doesn't show the same ads on each page, so your ad may appear on the second, third or subsequent page.
 Learn more about how ad position is determined.